biowdl/biowdl.github.io/index.md

 {% endif -%}
 {% endfor %}

-## Inputs
-For some general notes regarding the inputs of the above mentioned pipelines and workflows, please have a look [here](inputs.md).

 ## Contributing
 Please feel free to make a pull requests if you have something you would like to add or improve.
-Below you can find a link to the style guidelines these pipelines should adhere to, as well as instructions on adding functional tests.
+Below you can find a link to the style guidelines these pipelines should adhere to, as well as some notes on adding tests.

 ### Style guidelines
 You can find the style guidelines [here](styleGuidelines.md).
 The BioWDL